The scaling limit of fair Peano paths: Fair trees for modified grids and for standard grids

-We say $H\in\cH(G)$ solves the {\it minimal $1$-densest subgraph problem}, if $H$ is a $1$-densest subgraph and no proper subgraph of $H$ is also a $1$-densest subgraph.
-In other words, we look for a solution of the $1$-densest subgraph problem that has the following property: \begin{definition} A graph $H$ has the {\it strict $1$-density} property, if
+We say $H\in\cH(G)$ solves the {\it strict denseness problem}, if $H$ is a $1$-densest subgraph and no proper subgraph is as dense as $H$.
+In other words, we look for a solution of the $1$-densest subgraph problem that has the following property: \begin{definition} A graph $H$ is {\it strictly dense}, if

-for all proper subgraphs $H'\in\cH(H)$. \end{definition} When $H\in\cH(G)$ solves the minimal $1$-densest problem, we say that $H$ is a {\it minimal core} for $G$.
-In the next result, we show that the deflation process described in Theorem \ref{thm:feu-paper} can also be phrased in terms of minimal cores instead. \begin{theorem} Let $G=(V,E)$ be a graph with multi-edges, but no loops.
-Then, either \bi \item[(i)] $G$ has the strict $1$-density property (and hence is homogeneous), or \item[(ii)] $G$ admits a {\rm minimal core}, namely, a subgraph $H_0\in\cH(G)$, $H_0\subsetneq G$, that is a minimal $1$-densest subgraph.
-Also, in this case, \bi \item[(a)] $H_0$ has the restriction property with respect to $G$; \item[(b)] for any fair tree $\ga$ of $G$, the restriction $\ga\cap H_0$ onto $H_0$ is a fair spanning tree of $H_0$; \item[(c)] for any fair tree $\ga$ of $G$, the projection of $\ga\setminus H_0$ onto $G/H_0$ is a fair spanning tree of $G/H_0$; \item[(d)] moreover, fair trees of the core $H_0$ can be coupled with fair trees of the quotient graph $G/H_0$ to produce fair trees of $G$. \ei \ei \end{theorem} Note that if $G$ satisfies Theorem \ref{thm:mincore} (ii), then $G$ may be homogeneous or not.
-Indeed, if $G$ is homogeneous and not strictly $1$-dense, then it must admit a proper subgraph with the same $1$-density. \begin{proof}[Proof of Theorem \ref{thm:mincore}] First note that if $G$ is inhomogeneous, then by \cite[Theorem 5.2]{achpcst}, $G$ admits a homogeneous core $H_0\in\cH(G)$, such that $H_0\subsetneq G$, and by \cite[Theorem 5.8]{achpcst}, $\theta(H_0)>\theta(G)$, so $G$ is not strictly $1$-dense.
-Thus, if $G$ is strictly $1$-dense, then $G$ must be homogeneous.
-This is the (i) alternative.
+for all proper subgraphs $H'\in\cH(H)$. \end{definition} When $H\in\cH(G)$ solves the strict denseness problem, we say that $H$ is a {\it minimal core} for $G$.
+Here, we reproduce \cite[Theorem 8.1]{alpc}, which shows that the deflation process described in Theorem \ref{thm:feu-paper} can also be phrased in terms of minimal cores. \begin{theorem}[\cite{alpc}] Let $G=(V,E)$ be a biconnected graph, possibly with multi-edges, but no selfloops.
+Then, either \bi \item[(i)] $G$ is strictly dense, or \item[(ii)] $G$ admits a minimal core $H_0\subsetneq G$.
+Moreover, in this case, \bi \item[(a)] $H_0$ has the {\rm fair restriction property} with respect to $G$, meaning that for every fair tree $\ga\in\Ga_G^f$, the restriction $\ga\cap H_0$ is a spanning tree in $H_0$; \item[(b)] for any fair tree $\ga$ of $G$, the projection of $\ga\setminus H_0$ onto the shrunk graph $G/H_0$ is a fair spanning tree of $G/H_0$; \item[(c)] fair trees of the core $H_0$ can be coupled with fair trees of the shrunk graph $G/H_0$ to produce fair trees of $G$. \ei \ei \end{theorem} Note that, if $G$ satisfies Theorem \ref{thm:mincore} (ii), then $G$ may or may not be homogeneous.
+However, if $G$ is homogeneous and not strictly dense, then it must admit a proper subgraph with the same density.

-Now, assume $G$ is not strictly $1$-dense.
-Let $H_0\in\cH(G)$ solve the minimal $1$-densest subgraph problem for $G$.
-Then, $H_0$ is a proper subgraph of $G$ and $\theta(H_0)\ge \theta(G)$.
-By minimality, $H_0$ has the strict $1$-density property.
-Therefore, by Theorem \ref{thm:mincore} (i), $H_0$ is homogeneous.